csprock/bmdcluster/README.rst

-The algorithm works by decomposing a binary matrix :math:`W \in \mathbb{Z}^{n \times m}` with :math:`n` points and :math:`m` features into :math:`\hat{W}=AXB^T` where :math:`A \in \mathbb{Z}^{n \times c}` and :math:`B \in \mathbb{Z}^{m \times k}` are cluster membership indicator matrices for the data and features respectively for :math:`c` data clusters and :math:`k` feature clusters. :math:`X \in \mathbb{Z}^{c \times k}` is a cluster representation matrix that encodes the relationship between the data and feature clusters..
+The algorithm works by decomposing a binary matrix :math:`W \in \mathbb{Z}^{n \times m}` with :math:`n` points and :math:`m` features into :math:`\hat{W}=AXB^T` where :math:`A \in \mathbb{Z}^{n \times c}` and :math:`B \in \mathbb{Z}^{m \times k}` are cluster membership indicator matrices for the data and features respectively for :math:`c` data clusters and :math:`k` feature clusters. :math:`X \in \mathbb{Z}^{c \times k}` is a cluster representation matrix that encodes the relationship between the data and feature clusters.
 The algorithm alternatingly solves for these matrices by minimizing

 .. math::
    \begin{equation}